chemfiles/chemfiles/doc/index.rst

 .. note::

     Chemharp is still is alpha stage, and no backward compatibility is assured.
-    I hope I can reach a stable API pretty soon, once it have been validated on various formats.
+    I hope I can reach a stable interface pretty soon, once it have been validated on various formats.

 User manual